 I have ten core topics.
-See them in the main navigation under Experience.
-Jointly we define which topics, their duration, who participates.
+See them in the main navigation under Problem.
+Jointly we define which topics will be addressed, their duration, who participates.
 I execute seminars in English and in German.
 The client decides on the seminar location.

 Strength in Differences